-If you search for traces, you will find that the perfume originates from religious rituals.
+If you go in search of traces, you will find that perfume originates from religious rituals.
 By slowly burning herbs or woods, fragrant smoke was created.
-Now some of you may be thinking directly of a visit to a cathedral, and it’s already the incense beading your noses.
-But the Christians were not the first to fog their sacred spaces with incense.
-The first mentions about fragrance meet us in ancient Egypt.
+Now some of you may think directly of a visit to a cathedral and it your noses already plays around the incense.
+But the Christians were not the first to use incense to fog their sacred spaces.
+The first mentions of fragrance are found in ancient Egypt.

-At the time of the pyramids, probably earlier, resins, flowers and everything that created a pleasant scent were burned in honor of the deities.
-This tradition spread through the trade routes also up to the Romans.
-Of course, the valuable substances were reserved for the gods, but (of course!) there was one that discovered the enjoyment of them early on – Cleopatra.
+In the times of the pyramids, resins, flowers and anything that produced a pleasant scent were burned in honor of the deities.
+This tradition spread through the trade routes to the Romans.
+Of course, the precious substances were reserved for the gods, but there was one who discovered the pleasure of it for themselves early – Cleopatra.

-There are many myths surrounding Cleopatra.
-Legend has it that she was beautiful, perhaps the most beautiful woman the Earth has ever seen.
-Then again it is speculated that it was not her appearance that brought her opponents to their knees, but their incomparable love skills.
-But you’ve probably heard all this before I told you about it.
-Certainly also of the fact that she bathed her body in gallons of precious milk.
-But milk alone has not brought her into the top ten of the divine seductresses.
-They were alsoprecious fragrance ointmentswith which she nurtured herself.
-And that was the birth of perfume as a cosmetic product… Well, yes… perhaps not exclusively.
-But the idea that this impressive woman has played her part in perfume culture is a very beautiful one.
+Many myths are entwined around Cleopatra.
+One legend says she was beautiful, perhaps the most beautiful woman the earth has ever seen.
+Then again it is speculated that it was not her appearance that brought her opponents to their knees, but her incomparable love skills.
+But you’ve certainly heard all this before.
+Certainly also about the fact that she bathed her body in gallons of precious milk.
+But milk alone did not put her in the top ten of divine seductresses.
+It was also the precious perfumed ointments she used to groom herself.
+And that was the birth of perfume as a cosmetic product… well… maybe not exclusively.
+But the idea that this impressive woman contributed her part to the perfume culture is a very nice one.

-For some time now, science has been trying to revive the scent of Cleopatra.
-By multiple mentions in various traditions, it is now assumed that it is afarsenoma.
-It seems that Israeli researchers have indeed succeeded, but there can be no question of a resurgent, because the result was apparently very disappointing.
-Is the once legendary fragrance simply no longer attractive to today’s noses, or should the researchers reassure themselves that they do not have trained noses and leave the field to the professionals?
+For some time now, scholars have been trying to revive the scent of Cleopatra.
+Due to multiple mentions in various traditions, it is now believed to be Afarsenom.
+It seems that Israeli researchers have actually succeeded, but there can be no talk of a revival, because the result was apparently very disappointing.
+Is the once legendary scent simply no longer attractive to today’s noses, or should researchers reassure themselves that they just don’t have trained noses and leave the field to the professionals?

-Perhaps we will find out more about it at some point.
-I remain curious and hope you stay.
+Perhaps we will learn more about this someday.
+I remain curious and hope you do too.